deeptigangwani/hello-world-again/README.md

 # hello world!
 Hi!
 My name is Deepti, I'm a Engineering Manager here at Expedia.
-I'd like to use this space to share my Manager-ReadME, some frameworks that I've used and ones I'd like to use and my week-in-review updates.
+I'd like to use this space to share my Manager-ReadME, some frameworks that I've used and ones I'd like to use and internal links my week-in-review updates.